guangying94/Gen-AI-Demo-Assets/genai-as-utilities/README.md

 source venv/bin/activate
 pip install -r requirements.txt
 ```

+In addition, you will need to install **ODBC driver for SQL Server**.
+You can follow the instruction [here](https://learn.microsoft.com/en-us/sql/connect/odbc/microsoft-odbc-driver-for-sql-server?view=sql-server-ver16).

 Create a .env file and set the following environment variables.
 Replace with your own values
 ```bash